cd80-ctf/InjuredAndroidWriteups/README.md

 # Setup

-As every researcher knows, the most difficult part of exploiting an application is often setting it up in the first place.
-As such, I'll give a detailed summary of my exact setup.
+As every researcher knows, the most difficult part of exploiting a target application or device is often setting it up in the first place.
+As such, I'll give a detailed walkthrough of how to set up your Android research environment.

 ## The vulnerable VM